CrisisCleanup/old-crisiscleanup-3-web/src/definitions/userroles/README.md

    - Possible Values: `true`, `false`
    - Required: Yes
    - Default: `true`
+ - `createIncident`: Authority to create a system-wide incident that will appear in all portals
+   - Applies to: _admin_ and _portal_admin_
+   - Possible Values: `true`, `false`
+   - Required: Yes
+   - Default: `false`
+ - `editPortalSettings`: Authority to edit a single portal's content and all settings.
+These might include hiding particular incidents, editing static content, banning a particular  uploading images, etc.
+   - Applies to: _admin_ and _portal_admin_
+   - Possible Values: `true`, `false`
+   - Required: Yes
+   - Default: `false`
+ - `approveOrgsFull`: Authority to fully approve and set roles for an organization that applies to access the entire system, including all portals
+   - Applies to: _admin_
+   - Possible Values: `true`, `false`
+   - Required: Yes
+   - Default: `false`
+ - `approveOrgsPreliminary`: Authority to approve an organization with preliminary status.
+When a _portal_admin_ approves an organization, that organization has "preliminary" access for privacy and redaction purposes, even if it has other roles.
+Preliminary access is defined in accessRedaction.json, but is strictly limited until approved by an admin.
+   - Applies to: _admin_ and _portal_admin_
+   - Possible Values: `true`, `false`
+   - Required: Yes
+   - Default: `false`
  - `affiliateOrg`: Authority to affiliate the user's organization with another organization, thereby sharing more data between the organizations.
    - Applies to: All roles
    - Possible Values: `true`, `false`